codeville-org/postly/README.md

 - **Hosting**: Self-managed VPS Server

 ## Purpose
-Postly solves the problem of repetitive social media integration by offering a standalone, reusable tool that simplifies connecting and posting to Facebook pages.
-It’s designed for scalability, enabling seamless integration with various websites while providing a user-friendly experience for post management.
+Shareville eliminates the need for repetitive social media integration by providing a standalone, reusable tool that simplifies connecting and posting to Facebook pages.
+It’s designed for scalability, enabling seamless integration with various websites while offering an effortless post management experience.

 ## Getting Started
-1. Clone the repository: `git clone https://github.com/[your-username]/postly.git`
+1. Clone the repository: `git clone https://github.com/[your-username]/shareville.git`
 2. Install dependencies: `bun install` (backend) and `npm install` (frontend)
 3. Configure environment variables for PostgreSQL, Redis, and Facebook API credentials.
 4. Run the backend: `bun run start`
 5. Run the frontend widget: `npm run dev`
-6. Integrate the Postly widget into your NextJS website and start posting!
+6. Integrate the Shareville widget into your NextJS website and start sharing!

 ## Contributing
 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, or suggest features.